Quantum-enhanced screened dark energy detection: Introduction

 General relativity (GR) has remained a tremendously successful theory, producing accurate physical predictions consistent with the barrage of experiments and observations conducted over the last century.
 Despite this success, there are still many open problems within GR and apparent limitations of the theory itself.
-Amongst modified theories of gravity aiming to address these problems, scalar-tensor theories (e.g. Brans-Dicke theory \cite{Brans1961}, see also \cite{Fujii2003}) are some of the most widely studied.
-Modified theories of gravity like $f(R)$-gravity can additionally be shown to be equivalent to scalar-tensor theories, and higher dimensional theories (e.g. string theory) predict the existence of effective scalar field modes in 4-dimensional spacetime due to compactifications of the extra dimensions \cite{Wehus2002}.
+Amongst modified theories of gravity aiming to address these problems, scalar-tensor theories (e.g.\,\,Brans-Dicke theory \cite{Brans1961}, see also \cite{Fujii2003}) are some of the most widely studied.
+Modified theories of gravity like $f(R)$-gravity can additionally be shown to be equivalent to scalar-tensor theories, and higher dimensional theories (e.g.\,\,string theory) predict the existence of effective scalar field modes in 4-dimensional spacetime due to compactifications of the extra dimensions \cite{Wehus2002}.

 Modifications of gravity gained even greater attention after the accelerated expansion of the Universe was discovered \cite{Perlmutter1998,Riess1998} and the puzzle of dark energy (DE) - the energy that supposedly drives this expansion - arose.
-Consequently, there have been several proposed explanations for the nature of DE based on scalar-tensor theories (see e.g. \cite{Clifton2011,Joyce2014} for an overview of models).
-Some of these models are predicted to cause a fifth force, which is in contradiction with observations and experiments \cite{Dickey1994,Adelberger2003,Kapner2007}.
-Consequently, some of these models have already been ruled out by observations \cite{Ishak2018}.
-However, models with a so-called ``screening mechanism'' \cite{Burrage2017} have features that supress the effects of the additional scalar fields in regions of high matter density.
-A screening mechanism would allow additional scalar fields to contribute to dark energy while the coupling to matter as a fifth force still evades experimental constraints.
+Consequently, there have been several proposed explanations for the nature of DE based on scalar-tensor theories (see e.g.\,\,\cite{Clifton2011,Joyce2014} for an overview of models).
+Some of these models are predicted to cause a fifth force, which, at first glance, seems to be in contradiction with observations and experiments \cite{Dickey1994,Adelberger2003,Kapner2007}.
+While, consequently, some of these models have already been ruled out by observations \cite{Ishak2018}, those with a so-called screening mechanism \cite{Burrage2017} have features that suppress the effects of the additional scalar fields in regions of high matter density, such that they may contribute to dark energy while the coupling to matter as a fifth force still evades experimental constraints.
+What constitutes a high or low matter density is strongly dependent on the scalar field model parameters.
+As a rule of thumb, it is sensible to say that, for a given set of model parameters, a mass density is high/low if it leads to the considered scalar field model being screened/unscreened.
+Certainly, in order to avoid the abovementioned constraints, the average density of our Solar System must be assumed to be high.